Last updated 7th July, 2018

 Another focus of criminologists and psychologists is how some of these traits develop and why they develop in some individuals and not others.
 Childhood abuse often features in the background of serial killers and psychopaths.

-John Wayne Gacy, Gary Ridgeway and Ed Gein are all notorious serial killers who suffered abuse as children, thought to have impacted their violent behaviour as adults.
+John Wayne Gacy, Gary Ridgeway, and Ed Gein are all notorious serial killers who suffered abuse as children, thought to have impacted their violent behavior as adults.
 Abuse can be physical and/or psychological in nature and deeply affects their sense of self at a critical time in their development.

-Anti-social behaviour, voyeurism and controlling behaviour all raise red flags for an individual and all have been closely associated with serial killers.
+Anti-social behavior, voyeurism and controlling behavior all raise red flags for an individual and all have been closely associated with serial killers.